 "But you got there," Rick interjected kindly.
 "A lot of people don't.
 Treasure that."

 This is the challenge in grieving.
 It is not just grappling with loss, though that is certainly a significant part.
 But it is also about sorting through a complex relationship to understand what it all meant and what has lasting importance.

 Mom was steadfast in her support of all that I did.
-From fostering a love of reading when I was young, to proudly displaying a copy of my dissertation on her bookshelf, to her genuine interest and support of my learning to fly.
+From fostering a love of reading when I was young, to proudly displaying a copy of my dissertation on her bookshelf after a five year graduate odyssey, to her genuine interest and support of my learning to fly.
 I know that she was not perfect, but she meant well, even in difficult times when the right path was unclear.

 If there is anything that anyone needs to know about Mom, that's it.
 In the end, isn't that the best that could be said for any one of us?